Pabau GO app

 Do I need separate forms for Botox, Juvederm, and CoolSculpting treatments?

-A single allergan treatment record can cover all Allergan products, with modular treatment-specific sections for neurotoxins, dermal fillers, and cryolipolysis.
+A single Allergan injection site record can cover all Allergan products, with modular treatment-specific sections for neurotoxins, dermal fillers, and cryolipolysis.

 Yes — digital forms integrate with patient records, support audit trails, and enable secure aftercare delivery, provided the platform complies with GDPR (UK) or HIPAA (US).